 Step 2: Mix Your Oils

 Mixing your oils is 1:1:1 is what you want.
-No rocket science here folks!
-Just a 1/2 ounce of each oil will go a very long ways.
+No rocket science here, folks!
+Just a 1/2 ounce of each oil will go a very long way.
 The oils will do many things,

 Marigold oil – has been proven to deter pests like aphids, whitefly, flea beetles, and nematodes.

-Peppermint oil – has been proven to prevent things such as ants, spider mites, and squash vine borer.
+Peppermint oil – has been proven to prevent ants, spider mites, and squash vine borer.

 Rosemary Oil – has been proven to deter aphids, cabbage moth, and several types of mites.

-Tip: If you are trying to rid your garden of squash vine borer we made this specifically for them. https://migardener.com/store/squash-vine-borer-gone/
+Tip: If you are trying to rid your garden of squash vine borer, we made this specifically for them.

 How it works:

 Essential oils are condensed versions of their origin.
-This makes them highly fragrant, and also oil based.
-The fact that they are oils allows them to stick to the leaves and not wash off like other pesticides and deterrents.
-This will last for a couple weeks.
-It is not only oil based, but it is highly fragrant.
-When pests look for a victim, they do not just randomly choose any plant, they choose it based on specific chemical signals coming from the plant.
+This makes them highly fragrant and also oil-based.
+They are oils that allow them to stick to the leaves and not wash off like other pesticides and deterrents.
+This will last for a couple of weeks.
+It is not only oil-based, but it is highly fragrant.
+When pests look for victims, they do not randomly choose any plant; they choose it based on specific chemical signals coming from the plant.
 These signals are called pheromones.
-These pheromones are like a road map right to your plant, and it can be caused from anything from drought, to nutrient deficiency, to even you harvesting from it!
+These pheromones are like a road map right to your plant, and it can be caused by anything from drought to nutrient deficiency, to even you harvesting from it!
 The highly fragrant oils will mask the smell of the pheromones and confuse insects.
-They will simply go elsewhere because your plants are not an easily recognizable target.
+They will go elsewhere because your plants are not an easily recognizable target.